Join us on the Uganda Wildlife Tour!

-This 13 day 12 night tour starts from Entebbe and ventures to 4 National Parks – Bwindi, Murchison Falls, Zziwa, Queen Elizabeth, and Kibale.
-From gorilla and chimp trekking to the Zziwa Rhino Sanctuary this trip is packed with incredible wildlife experiences.
-While here you’ll see the beauty of Uganda and gain a clear meaning of why it’s called the “Pearl of Africa”.
+This tour starts from Entebbe and ventures to 4 National Parks – Bwindi, Murchison Falls, Queen Elizabeth, and Kibale.
+From gorilla and chimp trekking to the Ziwa Rhino Sanctuary, this trip is packed with incredible wildlife experiences.
+While here, you’ll see Uganda’s beauty and understand why it’s called the “Pearl of Africa.”

-Go beyond these amazing wildlife adventures and experience authentic Ugandan village lifestyle.
-Participate in cultural activities like rural farming, basket weaving, preparing local cuisine, and watch traditional dances.
+Go beyond these amazing wildlife adventures and experience the authentic Ugandan village lifestyle.
+Participate in cultural activities like rural farming, basket weaving, preparing local cuisine, and watching traditional dances.
 You’ll also have the opportunity to give back and contribute to a sustainable community project benefiting these local people and villages.

 Welcome to Uganda!
 Upon arrival, you will be met by an Off Season Adventures representative who will escort you to your safari vehicle and introduce you to your driver and guide.
 You will have the afternoon to relax and contemplate the amazing Uganda Safari ahead!

 After an early breakfast, you will begin the journey to Uganda’s largest national park Murchison Falls.
 On your way pass through the Luwero region and stop at the Ziwa Rhino Sanctuary where you’ll have the opportunity to view both black and white Rhinos.
 After lunch proceed to the park for a game drive ending at the top where you’ll have an amazing view of the falls crashing down to the Nile River below.